 Contact Us for a Free Consultation

-When you’re facing elder abuse charges in New York State, you need a defense attorney who knows these cases and has a proven record of success.
+When you have been accused of elder abuse in New York, you need a NYC elder abuse lawyer who knows these cases and has a proven record of success.
 The sooner you get an experienced defense attorney involved, the better for your case.
 Contact us for a free consultation today.

 Schedule a Free Consultation